ChoKssa/EEN1037_Web_Application/doc/frontend_specification.md

 - `/contact/`
   - Displays contact details for technical support.
   - Includes a form for users to submit issues or inquiries.
-- `/terms/`
-  - Details user responsibilities and system usage guidelines.
-  - Explains data privacy and security policies.
-  - Outlines how user data is stored and managed.